 Our next tool is an abstract version of Gaussian elimination.
 You can ponder for yourself why this 'is' Gaussian elimination.
-Just remember that, in $\mathbb{Q}$ , any nonzero number is a unit.
+Just remember that, in \mathbb{Q} , any nonzero number is a unit.
 Row operations are just changes of basis on the target of the linear map.
 Similarly, column operations are just changes of the basis on the source of the linear map.

-Lemma 3.5.5 ([BN07], Lemma 4.2).
-(Gaussian elimination) Let $\mathcal{C}$ be a pre-additive (add: check why BN said additive instead) category.
-Suppose in Kom(Mat( $\mathcal{C}$ )) there is a chain complex segment where e is an isomorphism.
+Lemma 3.6.5 ([BN07], Lemma 4.2).
+(Gaussian elimination) Let \mathcal{C} be a pre-additive category.
+Suppose in $Kom(Mat(\mathcal{C}))$ there is a chain complex segment where e is an isomorphism.
 Then the chain complex is homotopy equivalent to